yashkemkar/devnotes/Notes/javascript.md

 console.log(check)
 ```
 Entering this into the console returns the array [ 'cool', 'is', 'yash' ].
 It just so happens to be the same as the reverse one for these particular strings, but it has sorted it alphabetically.

+Note, even if you console.log(simple_array), the console will still return a sorted one, despite only check being assigned to a sort operation.
+This is because the sort method actually gets applied to the simple_array itself, so once the code has been run the original array is now sorted (not just printed in a sorted order).
+It has actually been rearranged.

+This is something to learn and get used to over time, but some methods will give you a new array that you can assign to another variable, while some will manipulates the original array *in place* and returns a reference to the same array.
+The intellisense can tell you which one a method does.

 #### Update
 With our initial understanding of JavaScript we can update the information within an array just by assigning a new value to said position for example: